-Jobs requiring school uniforms to be worn include all office jobs, readers, and manor/villa workers.
+Jobs requiring school uniforms to be worn include all office jobs, readers, and janitorial staff in the school building.
 Jobs not requiring school uniforms include dorm, cafeteria, and maintenance workers.

 Shirts: Students must wear only the required shirt with the MPA school logo purchased through the school’s uniform company (order here).
 No shirts can be worn over the uniform shirt.
 Shirts must be buttoned, with no more than the top two buttons undone.

-Pants/Shorts: Students are required to wear tan khaki or dark navy blue pants/shorts available through the school’s uniform company (Read’s Uniforms).
+Pants/Shorts: Students are required to wear tan khaki or dark navy blue pants/shorts available through the school’s uniform company.
 Shorts must be of knee length.
-If purchased elsewhere, pants must be the exact same brand, color, style, fit, and appearance of Read’s uniforms.

 Skirts: Girls must wear only the required skirts purchased through the school’s uniform company.
 Skirts must be to the knee.